 In the end, nobody really cares about or is responsible for your career except you.

 Also, before you think, “Sure, this is all easy for you to say, you’re not in my situation,” please don’t make assumptions about me.
 I was certainly not born with a silver spoon in my mouth, either.
-When I was 14 years old, my mother became widowed; this was at a time when women had fewer opportunities in the workplace, and although she was working, my three younger siblings and I were hardly well off.
+When I was 14 years old, my mother became widowed.
+This was at a time when women had fewer opportunities in the workplace, and although she was working, my three younger siblings and I were hardly well off.
 I pursued both my career and educational goals later than most of my friends, all while working full-time, with a family.
-I don’t share this with you because I’m looking for sympathy or a pat on the back; the point is that while I’m sure the details and circumstances of your life and mine are different, I know first-hand that the road ahead for your career goals involves plenty of hard work and sacrifice.
+I don’t share this with you because I’m looking for sympathy or a pat on the back.
+While I’m sure the details and circumstances of your life and mine are different, I know first-hand that the road ahead involves plenty of hard work and sacrifice.

 Consider the following three-step approach:

 - First, make a conscious decision and absolutely solid commitment that – starting today – you ARE going to take charge of your career situation and make the necessary changes – whatever it takes.
-Unless you make this decision – and really mean it – don’t even bother trying to move on to steps two and three.
+Unless you make this decision – and really mean it – don’t even bother moving on to steps two and three.

 - Once you have created your plan, execute it.
 For the time being, carrying out your plan must become your new focus; avoid distractions in your life which do not contribute to the plan or which might create difficulties.
 The reality is, hard as it may be, you are going to have to put some other things on hold.